kevinpmcc/missing-maps-stats/README.md

 The API is not hugely documented but I found the right end-point and played with pulling things down.

 <b>Building the app</b>
 I started with pulling the data down from the API.
 I then decided what parts I wanted to use and so cleaned up the data.
+For a Mapathon I decided 'users', 'roads' and 'buildings' would be most tangible.

+Each time there was new data I added the JSON to an array.

+Next I added the setInterval in app.js so the getData functino would run periodically.
+For an event every 10 mins would be effective.

-Each time there was new data I added this to an array.
-Next I added the setInterval function in app.js to have which was suprisingly easy.
-Finally I called the dataPush function with the dataArray which pushed it up to geckoboard.
+Finally I created push.js and once the data had been pulled and cleaned I called the pushDataset function with the dataArray.
+This pushed the data up to Geckoboard.

 Challenges
 ----------
 <b>Missing Maps API updates not consistent.</b>
 It seems the API data does not update periodically but everytime there is an edit.
 Also discovered that if I pushed two sets of data to geckoboard with the same datetime it would add the values together.
 To stop this